joaovitormarianocorreia/cert-gen/README.md

 ```
 The input file must contain two columns, 'NAME' and 'HOURS' and be separate by commas.

-Run the code on the terminal or in the IDE.
+Run the code in the terminal or in the IDE.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.